Disclaimer: This post may contain affiliate links that help support the site.

 Jam-packed with modern features and technology, the best-selling Fender Mustang GT 40 is a tech-savvy guitarist's dream.
 At first glance, it's a great sounding amp with 40 watts of power and a pair of 6.5" speakers.
 But dive deeper than the exterior and you'll realize just how many great features are hiding underneath the surface.
-The Mustang GT 40 is outfitted with Bluetooth so you can stream audio and even control the amp using the Fender Tone app with just one finger!
-It's also the first ever amp to come with built-in wi-fi!
-You can even connect it to your computer with a USB jack for high-quality recording.
-With 21 amp models, 46 effects, a built-in tuner and more, the GT 40 is an excellent value with more features than you can shake a stick at.
+It's the first ever amp to come with built-in wi-fi!
+The Mustang is also outfitted with Bluetooth so you can stream audio without any cord clutter.
+You can even control the amp from your phone using the Fender Tone app!
+Connect it to your computer with a USB jack for high-quality recording.
+With 21 amp models, 46 effects, a built-in tuner, and more, the Fender Mustang GT 40 is an excellent value with more features than you can shake a stick at.

 Table of Contents [show]

 The Fender Mustang GT 40 is an extremely versatile combo amplifier that will suit beginners and intermediate guitarists alike.
 It comes with everything a growing guitarist could ever need: multiple amp models for versatility, built-in effects for experimentation, a tuner, and easy preset management.
 It even comes with a USB input for professional recording for when you want to record some of your own music.